Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Trust-Region Concepts and Surrogates

 \subsection{Sufficient Decrease}

 In this sub-section we want to explain what is meant by ``sufficient decrease''.
 In short, we have to relate the model predicted objective reduction to the criticality value.
-The criticality is the optimal value of \eqref{eqn:itr_tangential} and it is thus dependent on the norm.
+The criticality is the optimal value of \eqref{eqn:itr_tangential}, and it is thus dependent on the norm.
 As indicated above, we allow for the usage of iteration dependent problem norms $\normIt{{\bullet}}$ and trust-region norms $\normTrIt{{\bullet}}$.
-This enables one to implement the algorithm by using norms that are suited best for the problem geometry or the inner solver(s).
+This way, the algorithm can be implemented by using norms that are suited best for the problem geometry or the inner solver(s).
 We only require that these norms be uniformly equivalent to the Euclidean norm:

 \begin{assumption} There is a constant $\CCnorm \ge 1$ such that for all $\vx\in \covering$ and all $\kk\in \mathbb{N}_0$ and $\norm{{\bullet}}_* = \normTrIt{{\bullet}}$ or $\norm{{\bullet}}_* = \normIt{{\bullet}}$ it holds that